Eschamali/StarterWebScrapingKit/docs/API_REFERENCE.md

 Debug.Print doc.StringifyWithIndent(True, vbTab)
 ```

-Use this when you want tabs or a custom formatting style.
+Use this when you want tabs or a custom indentation string.

 ### StringifyValue